Circulation Statistics and the Mutually Excluding Behavior of Turbulent Vortex Structures

 Interesting work is ahead, regarding extensions of the vortex gas model.
 A possible bridge to the scaling properties of velocity structure functions is worth investigating.
 We also draw particular attention to the problem of circulation statistics in non-planar contours and its connections to minimal surface theory \cite{Iyer_etal2,migdal}.

-The vortex gas model presented here paves the way for deeper investigations on some of the most fundamental issues of turbulence, to the extent that its multifractal and structural elements are for the first time put together into a consistent and simple unifying picture.
-These have been invariably introduced as the bases of two disconnected descriptions of turbulent intermittency, a point of puzzling phenomenological understanding over the years.\\ \\ We thank Gabriel Apolinário for enlightening discussions.
-This work has been partially supported by CAPES via Grant No. 88887.336246/2019-00.
+The vortex gas model presented here paves the way for deeper investigations on some of the most fundamental issues of turbulence, to the extent that its multifractal and structural elements are put together into a consistent and simple unifying picture.
+These have been invariably introduced as the bases of two disconnected descriptions of turbulent intermittency, a point of puzzling phenomenological understanding over the years.